-How to Distinquish Between a Real MS Flare-Up and a Pseudo Flare-Up
+How to Distinguish a Real Ms Flare-up From a Pseudo Flare-up

-So, the good news is, under certain circumstances your MS can flare-up and before you know it, calm right back down again.
-It doesn't mean you are progressing or that you have to be unduly concerned.
-It just means you had or are having a pseudo flare-up.
-I say it is good news because unlike a real flare-up, a pseudo flare-up clears up quickly, as soon as the problem causing the flare-up is handled.
+MS can flare-up and before you know it, calm right back down again.
+It doesn't mean the disease is progressing or that there is a need to be unduly concerned.
+It means a pseudo flare-up is taking place.a pseudo flare-up clears up quickly, as soon as the problem causing the flare-up is handled.
 Also, unlike a real flare-up, no central nervous system damage is taking place.
-That constitutes good news for a MSer!

-Make no mistake, a pseudo flare-up feels just like the real thing.
+A pseudo flare-up feels just like the real thing.
 That's because it is the real thing.
-Some mistakenly refer to it as a fake flare-up, implying you are imagining things, or feeling overwhelmed and stressed out, which is making you a drama queen or king.
-Nothing is farther from the truth.
-If you have the perfect storm of events, you WILL have a pseudo flare.
-If you want the flare to stop, you have to get to the root cause or causes so that your old symptoms can settle back down again.
-Left unchecked, you will continue to suffer and exhibit flare-up like illness.
+Some mistakenly refer to it as a fake flare-up, implying you are imagining things, or feeling overwhelmed and stressed out.
+Getting to the root cause can help symptoms settle down.
+Left unchecked, the problem will continue to manifest itself.

 I remember the number one cause of my pseudo flares was oddly enough a sinus infection.
-In truth any infectioncan cause a pseudo flare.
-Just think about it, most infections cause some kind of increase in core body temperature.
+In truth any infection can cause a pseudo flare.
+Most infections cause some kind of increase in core body temperature.
 And what is the worse thing for MS?
 An increase in body temperature.
 The body responds just like an electrical chord responds when it is frayed, it gets open patches that prevents the smooth supply of electricity.
-Elevated body temperature, even just a degree, shorts out our electrical connections from our brains to our nerves and muscles and caos ensues.
+Elevated body temperature, even just a degree, shorts out our electrical connections from our brains to our nerves and muscles and kaos ensues.

 If you feel like a limp noodle after you exercise and you don't recover in say an hour or so, you are exercising too much and you are flaring up your MS.